brimdata/super/book/src/super-sql/types/error.md

 ---

-_The error type of a corresponding to an error value_
+_The error type corresponding to an error value_

 ```mdtest-spq
 # spq